 Some horses have no tolerance for pain and will act out by becoming resistant.
-Some will act oppositely by becoming spooky and likely to bolt at every opportunity.
+Some will become spooky and are likely to bolt at the slightest distraction.
 Others will be quite stoic and will put up with a lot, which is why regular dental care is important.

 07 of 12

-A horse that eats by spilling or throwing grain all over may be anxious about its food.
-Also, it might be trying to keep an eye out for any other horses that try to steal it.
-Or, because of dental problems, the horse may just have a difficult time holding the grain in its mouth and chewing.
-Because the grain might not be ground up properly, choking can result.
+A horse that eats by spilling or throwing grain may be anxious about its food.
+Also, it might be trying to keep an eye out for any other horses that may try to steal its food.
+Or, the horse may just have a difficult time holding the grain in its mouth and chewing, because of dental problems.
+Because the grain might not be ground up (or chewed) properly, choking can result.

 08 of 12

 If there is a bad odor coming from your horse’s mouth or nose, suspect an infection of the gums or elsewhere in the mouth.
 This might be the only sign of a potential problem that might require treatment with dental work and antibiotics.Continue to 9 of 12 below.

 09 of 12

-Horses drool or slobber because they have eaten plants with fungi that makes them drool or after ingestion of an irritating substance.
-Also, something might be embedded in the gums, tongue, or palate, or the horse might have a dental problem.
-Some horses drool when they have a bit in, and it is pretty normal.
-But if you are not sure, it is probably time to call a vet or equine dentist.
+Horses may drool or slobber after having eaten plants with fungi or some other irritating substance.
+Also, something might be embedded in the gums or under the tongue, or the horse might have a dental problem.
+Some horses drool when they have a bit in, and that is pretty normal.
+But if you are not sure, it is probably best to call a vet or equine dentist.

 10 of 12

 11 of 12

 If your horse is head shy and will not let you touch, groom, or put the bridle on, then a painful dental problem could be the cause.

 12 of 12